 - From the Integrations view, click Add an Integration.

-- In the resulting Add New Integration display, complete the entries for your VCS account and click Create.
+- In the resulting Add New Integration display, click the Admin radio button and then complete the entries for your VCS account and click Create.

 Add an Extension Source